mkws

 mv ws.sh example.com && cd example.com

-Create your first template named index.upphtml
+Create your first template named index.upphtml, this is

-required by mkws
+required by mkws:

 cat <<EOF > index.upphtml